Streamlining Manufacturing Order Processing With ERP-Integrated Sales Order Automation

 Automate your entire sales order workflow from intake to ERP entry.
 Eliminate manual data entry, reduce costly errors, and speed up order approvals.
 Streamlined processes mean faster deliveries, happier customers, and a manufacturing operation built for growth.

-• Manufacturing order processing begins on the shop floor
+4. Production planning schedules the job and manufacturing order processing begins on the shop floor.

 READ MORE: Order Management Challenges in Manufacturing